hackclub/.github/SECURITY.md

 1. Submit your report on [security.hackclub.com](https://security.hackclub.com)
 2. Our bug bounty team validates whether it's a legitimate vulnerability
 3. The team works on a fix
-4. Once resolved, a GitHub Security Advisory is published on the affected repo with a link back to the full Aegis disclosure
+4. Once resolved, a GitHub Security Advisory is published on the affected repo
 ### Scope

 All Hack Club programs participating on security.hackclub.com are in scope.
 You can view a full list of participating programs on the site, but we also welcome reports on any Hack Club program, even if it's not listed.
 If you're unsure whether a vulnerability is in scope, submit it and we will make sure it gets to the right place.